IOS 13: ARKit 3.5

 Released with the 2020 iPad Pro, ARKit 3.5 vastly improved positioning in virtual environments due to new anchors and use of data from a LiDAR scanner.
 It also improved its motion capture and people occlusion.

 Other changes

 The version of iOS for iPad devices was renamed iPadOS, reflecting the precedence for the OS to include additional features intended primarily for use on tablets.

 iOS 13 adds official support for the Sony DualShock 4 and the Microsoft Xbox One controller. iOS 13 also adds support for wireless audio sharing for AirPods and certain Beats headphones.

 A new multi-select gesture is available in supported applications such as Files and Mail.
 Multiple items, such as files or emails, can be quickly selected by dragging two fingers over the desired items.

 App features

 Music

-Apple Music now supports real-time synced song lyrics that animate along with the music as they’re being sung, rapped or spoken.
+Apple Music now supports real-time synced song lyrics that animate along with the music as they are being sung, rapped or spoken.
 The currently playing line is highlighted in white color.
 The feature also lets the user skip to a part of a song simply by tapping on the lyric.